weaviate/weaviate-io/developers/weaviate/current/data-schema/schema-configuration.md

     "stopwords": {
       ...                                   // Optional, controls which words should be ignored in the inverted index, see section below
     },
+    "indexTimestamps": false                 // Optional, maintains inverted indices for each object by its internal timestamps
   },
   "shardingConfig": {
     ...                                     // Optional, controls behavior of class in a multi-node setting, see section below